Why is this important?

 Adoptive parents are entitled to up to 52 weeks’ adoption leave.

 Most parents will be entitled to Statutory Adoption Pay (SAP).
-This is paid at a flat rate of£138.18 a week, or 90 per cent of your normal weekly earnings, whichever is lower.
+This is paid at 90 per cent of the adopter's average gross weekly earnings for the first siex weeks and then at a flat rate of £139.58 from 6 April 2015, or 90 per cent of your normal weekly earnings, whichever is lower.
 You get SAP for 39 weeks.

 You may also be entitled to some adoption pay under your employment contract.

 Where a couple adopts a child, only one parent is entitled to take adoption leave.
-The other parent may be able to take paternity leave (see under heading Paternity leave).
+The other parent may be able to take paternity leave (see under heading Paternity leave) or shared parental leave.
 This includes same-sex couples.